mcuadros/ansi-slides/README.md

 Format
 ------

 The format of the presentations is something similar to Markdown, with some tricks and hacks.
+A [example file](https://raw.githubusercontent.com/mcuadros/ansi-slides/master/example/example.md) can be find at example folder or you can check a [real presentation](https://raw.githubusercontent.com/mcuadros/presentations/master/deSymfonyDay_2014/hhvm.md)

 ### Headers
 ```